Memory effects, arches and polar defect ordering at the cross-over from wet to dry active nematics: Introduction

 Research to understand the properties of active materials has suggested that it is often useful to divide them into two major categories, dry active matter and wet active matter.
-Dry active materials have direct interactions between their individual components which play an essential role in their collective behavior \cite{scholz2018rotating,chate2019dry}.
-They include shaken granular matter \cite{junot2017active,kumar2014flocking} and self-propelled robots \cite{deblais2018boundaries}, where interactions are mediated through collision events, and bacteria moving on a substrate~\cite{meacock2020bacteria}.
+Dry models are defined as those in which momentum is not conserved, usually due to the friction with a substrate \cite{marchetti2013hydrodynamics}.
+Active systems that have been described by dry models include shaken granular matter \cite{junot2017active,kumar2014flocking} and self-propelled robots \cite{deblais2018boundaries} where interactions are mediated through collision events instead of fluid flows.
+A system of bacteria moving on a frictional substrate has also been considered using a dry active matter model ~\cite{meacock2020bacteria}.

-By contrast, in wet active materials the active particles are surrounded by a fluid medium, usually incompressible water, and, as a result, the forces between individuals are mediated through the fluid rather than by direct contacts.
+By contrast, in wet models momentum is conserved.
+In wet active systems active particles, such as microswimmers \cite{blaschke2016phase} are surrounded by a fluid medium, usually incompressible water, and as a result the forces between individuals are mediated through the fluid.
 Wet active systems include microtubules driven by kinesin motors \cite{hardouin2019reconfigurable,sanchez2012spontaneous}, actomyosin suspensions \cite{rupprecht2018maximal,seara2018entropy}, swimming micro-organisms \cite{blaschke2016phase} and artificial swimmers \cite{brosseau2019relating,huang2019adaptive,lozano2016phototaxis}.
 Of particular importance, the presence of the fluid mediates long-range hydrodynamic interactions between active particles in wet systems, which do not exist in their dry counterparts \cite{simha2002hydrodynamic,PhysRevLett.100.178103,Wensink14308}.
 Theoretically, wet and dry active matter are often studied in isolation: hydrodynamic theories, which include long-range interactions, are successful in describing wet systems, but often fail to accurately capture the properties of dry active matter; while completely dry treatments neglect hydrodynamic effects altogether and are not capable of representing wet systems.
 It is, therefore, interesting to search for frameworks that allow for a unified representation of wet and dry active systems, and to identify the limits of such unifying approaches.